Paramedic Certificate Program

 ▼ Accreditation

-The Department’s Paramedic certificate program is accredited by the Commission on the Accreditation of Allied Health Education Programs (CAAHEP) through the Committee on Accreditation of Educational Programs for the EMS Professions (CoAEMSP).
+The University of South Alabama’s Emergency Medical Services Paramedic program is accredited by the Commission of Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 The Alabama Commission on Higher Education (ACHE) and the Alabama Department of Public Health Office of EMS have recognized and approved the University of South Alabama paramedic program.
+The Program is in good standing and in full compliance with all accreditation and authorizing agencies.
 The University of South Alabama is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS COC).

 The following chart reflects the Department of EMS Education’s three-year student success averages that were reported to our accrediting body, CoAEMSP.